masternodeh/0-docs/docs/fructifyzero.md

 * Try to gain more Zero with scalping: Trade often by buying low and selling high
 * Farm ZERO by entering one or more liquidity pools

+Series of Youtube tutorials to learn about how to use the exchange: The [Zero DeFi Academy](defiacademy.md)
+Links to some FAQs are registered in the explanations further down.

 ## Trading